edannenberg/kubler/README.md

 * If you don't have gpg available (you should!) you can use -s to skip verification of downloaded files
 * Check the folders in bb-dock/ for image specific documentation
-* bin/ contains some scripts to start/stop a few container chains
+* bin/ contains a few scripts to start/stop container chains

-Creating new images:
+## How does it work?

+* build.sh iterates over bb-dock/
+* generates build order
+* mounts each directory into a fresh bb-builder/bob container and executes build-root.sh inside bob
+* each build produces a package.installed file that is used by depending images as package.provided
+* resulting rootfs.tar is placed in mounted directory
+* build.sh then starts a docker build that uses rootfs.tar to create the final image

+## Adding images

- * All images must be located in bb-dock, folder name = image name
+ * All images must be located in bb-dock/, folder name = image name
  * Dockerfile.template and Buildconfig.sh are the only required files
- * Buildconfig.sh is used to configure the compiling stage, defining PACKAGES is the only requirement
  * build.sh will pick up your image on the next run

-Some usefull options while working on an image:
+Some useful options for build.sh while working on an image:

-    $ ./bob-interactive.sh # start an interactive build container, same as run by build.sh to produce the rootfs.tar
+Start an interactive build container, same as used to create the rootfs.tar:

+    $ ./bob-interactive.sh

+Force rebuild of myimage and all images it depends on:

-    $ ./build.sh -f build myimage # force rebuild of myimage and all dependencies
+    $ ./build.sh -f build myimage

-    $ ./build.sh -F build myimage # same as above, but also rebuild all rootfs.tar files
+Same as above, but also rebuild all rootfs.tar files:

+    $ ./build.sh -F build myimage

+Only rebuild myimage, ignore images it depends on:

-    $ ./build.sh -n build myimage # ignore dependencies, only build given image. combine with the above
+    $ ./build.sh -nF build myimage

-Parts from the original gentoo-docker docs that still apply:
+Parts from the original [gentoo docker][gentoo-docker] docs that still apply:

 =========